 3. Canson XL Series Mix Media Pad

 Canson XL’s Mix Media Pad was made for artists who sketch their work and then want to add a splash of color.
-The drawing pad is the most popular of Canson’s offerings because it’s sturdy enough to hold a light paint job and washes off ink without bleeding through the next page.
-Plus, you know you’re getting quality sheets because they were tested by art professors to determine their value for art students (of all ages).
+The drawing pad is the most versatile of Canson’s offerings because it’s sturdy enough to hold a light paint job and washes off ink without bleeding through the next page.
+These quality sheets because are a great value for art students (of all ages).
 One pad only yields 60 sheets, but since it’s vetted and affordable, you might as well buy two.

 4. Melissa & Doug Sketch Pad